-The MBA student who graduated from Pepperdine Graziadio Business School in 2015 is currently developing those skills with AT&T, an American multinational conglomerate, in the US.
+The MBA student who graduated from Pepperdine Graziadio Business School in 2015 is currently developing those skills with AT&T, a Fortune 500, American multinational conglomerate.
 He’s working in a business development and strategy role for AT&T Sports Networks, after completing three years of the company’s Financial Leadership Program.

 His road to the firm was paved by Pepperdine, as the school has strong relationships with companies like AT&T and Bank of America, among others.
 When he was first looking for MBA jobs though, a leadership role with AT&T wasn’t the obvious choice for Yury.

 After completing a case study on the business while on the MBA, his interest piqued and drove his career in their direction.

 The benefits of an MBA from Pepperdine?

 Yury studied accounting at undergraduate level at Loyola Marymount University, and then went straight into an associate’s position with PwC.
 He got to the point where he wanted to retrain and move away from accounting though.
 He also felt burned out and wanted to take a breather to see what other careers were out there.

 An MBA made perfect sense, and he says that Pepperdine checked a lot of the boxes when it came to finding a school that fit.
 He says he got the right vibe from them when he interviewed on campus, the surrounding area was beautiful, and he built an instant rapport with the professors he met.
 “It all felt right,” he adds.